 If you normally send flowers—especially long-stemmed roses—for Valentine’s Day, order and pay for them by mid-January and you will likely see better prices than if you wait until February.

 Gym memberships and fitness equipment

-However, many health clubs also take the opportunity to offer deals and packages on gym membership.
-For many, the investment in a gym provides additional incentive to stick to a healthy living mindset.
-So it’s a good time to consider joining a gym.
+Many gym and health clubs also take the opportunity to offer deals and packages on membership.
+The investment can provide additional incentive to stick to a healthy living mindset.
+So, it’s a good time to consider a gym membership or CrossFit program.